 Long before I picked up my first deck, I became obsessed with Numerology.
 I read my first book on the topic when I was ten.
 So it is only natural that looking at ways of using Numerology together with the Tarot has always fascinated me.
 For instance, for three-card spreads, I almost always take the quint.
 Looking at birth date numerology and name numerology through the lens of the Tarot is also something we have explored here on the blog.

-What we haven’t done yet is look at the ‘I AM’ statements made by Jesus and what Tarot cards those might correspond to.
-I realise, of course, that Jesus wasn’t a native English speaker and that those statements would have been made in Aramaic but these statements are very ancient already in the English language and are used in liturgy to the point of having well established energy imprints… so we’ll work with what we have.
+What we haven’t done yet is look at the ‘I AM’ statements made by Jesus and what numbers and Tarot cards those might correspond to.
+I realize, of course, that Jesus wasn’t a native English speaker and that those statements would have been made in Aramaic.
+However, the I AM statements are very ancient already in the English language and are used in liturgy to the point of having well-established energy imprints… so we’ll work with what we have.